danny-may/DUnion/DUnion/README.md

     public readonly record struct Err<TErr>(TErr Error);
 }
 ```
-Or, Or, if you want to use the same name for the type parameter on the cases
+Or, if you want to use the same name for the type parameter on the cases
 ```csharp
 [DUnion]
 public static class Result